spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/dynamic-multistore.md

 redirect_from:
 ---

+{% info_block warningBox %}

+Please note that Dynamic Multistore is currently running under an Early Access Release.
+Early Access Releases are unsupported and do not provide production-ready SLAs.
+They can also be deprecated without a General Availability Release.
+Nevertheless, we welcome feedback from early adopters on these cutting-edge, exploratory features.

+{% endinfo_block %}

 The "Dynamic Multistore Manager" is an innovative feature that enables business users to effortlessly create and manage multiple online stores from our e-commerce platform's back-office.
 This feature aims to streamline the process of setting up and maintaining distinct online stores, each catering to different customer segments, regions, or product categories.

-[Placeholder for Early access text]

 Key Benefits
 * Intuitive Interface: The back-office interface is designed for ease of use, allowing even non-technical users to navigate and set up stores effortlessly.